priya-vijayakumar1304/bart-dialogue-summarizer/README.md

 - Loss Function: Cross-entropy loss
 - Training Method: End-to-end parameter updates using Hugging Face Trainer

-All model parameters are updated to adapt the pre-trained BART model to dialogue summarization.
+All model parameters are updated to adapt the pre-trained BART model to conversation summarization.

 ---